-Regi Add Register Name Shared/ Unique Bit Description Hex Dec 19 Shared Adjacent Cache Line Prefetch Disable.
-(R/W) When set to 1, the processor fetches the cache line that contains data currently required by the processor.
+ister Iress Register Name Shared/ Unique Bit Description Hex Dec 19 Shared Adjacent Cache Line Prefetch Disable (R/W) When set to 1, the processor fetches the cache line that contains data currently required by the processor.
 When set to 0, the processor fetches cache lines that comprise a cache line pair (128 bytes).
 Single processor platforms should not set this bit.
 Server platforms should set or clear this bit based on platform performance observed in validation and testing.
 BIOS may contain a setup option that controls the setting of this bit.
-20 Shared Enhanced Intel SpeedStep Technology Select Lock.
-(R/WO) When set, this bit causes the following bits to become read-only: Enhanced Intel SpeedStep Technology Select Lock (this bit), Enhanced Intel SpeedStep Technology Enable bit.
+20 Shared Enhanced Intel SpeedStep Technology Select Lock (R/WO) When set, this bit causes the following bits to become read-only: Enhanced Intel SpeedStep Technology Select Lock (this bit), Enhanced Intel SpeedStep Technology Enable bit.
 The bit must be set before an Enhanced Intel SpeedStep Technology transition is requested.
 This bit is cleared on reset.
 21 Reserved.
-22 Shared Limit CPUID Maxval.
-(R/W) See Table 34-2.
-23 Shared xTPR Message Disable.
-(R/W) See Table 34-2.
+22 Shared Limit CPUID Maxval (R/W) See Table 35-2.
+23 Shared xTPR Message Disable (R/W) See Table 35-2.
 33:24 Reserved.
-34 Unique XD Bit Disable.
-(R/W) See Table 34-2.
+34 Unique XD Bit Disable (R/W) See Table 35-2.
 36:35 Reserved.
+37 Unique DCU Prefetcher Disable (R/W) When set to 1, The DCU L1 data cache prefetcher is disabled.
+The default value after reset is 0.
+BIOS may write '1' to disable this feature.
+The DCU prefetcher is an L1 data cache prefetcher.
+When the DCU prefetcher detects multiple loads from the same line done within a time limit, the DCU prefetcher assumes the next line will be required.
+The next line is prefetched in to the L1 data cache from memory or L2.